School of Arts and Humanities

 18 hours of upper-division Literary Studies electives

-Students may select any combination of upper-division courses from Art and Performance, Art History, Visual Arts, Arts & Technology, Communications, Creative Writing, Dance, Drama, Emerging Media & Communication, Film Studies, Historical Studies, Music and/or Philosophy.
+Students may select any combination of upper-division courses from Art and Performance, Art History, Visual Arts, Arts and Technology, Communications, Creative Writing, Dance, Drama, Emerging Media and Communication, Film Studies, Historical Studies, Humanities, Music and/or Philosophy.

 IV.
 Elective Requirements: 33 hours

-Both upper-division and lower-division courses may be used as electives, but students must complete at least 51 hours of upper-division credit to qualify for graduation.
+Both upper-division and lower-division courses may be used as electives, but students must complete at least 51 hours of upper-division courses to qualify for graduation.

 1. Curriculum Requirements can be fulfilled by other approved courses from accredited institutions of higher education.
 The courses listed in parentheses are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.